AyushRaturi/Web-player/README.md

 - If the site doesn't load, check Docker status and port usage.
 - Ensure all dependencies are installed.
 - Review shell or Docker logs for errors.

+## Contact & Support
+For questions, issues, or feature requests:
+- Open an issue on the [GitHub Issues page](https://github.com/AyushRaturi/Web-player/issues)
+- Email: ayushraturi6679@gmail.com

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.